filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 - Syncs the chain
 - Holds the wallets of the storage provider

-The machine running the Lotus daemon must be continuously connection to the public internet for the storage provider to function.
-For information on connectivity requirements, see the [Lotus documentation](https://lotus.filecoin.io/storage-providers/setup/initialize/#connectivity-to-the-storage-provider).
+The machine running the Lotus daemon must be connected to the public internet for the storage provider to function.
+See the [Lotus documentation](https://lotus.filecoin.io/storage-providers/setup/initialize/#connectivity-to-the-storage-provider) for more in-depth information on connectivity requirements.

 ### Syncing the chain

 Syncing the chain is a key role of the daemon.
-It syncs with the other nodes on the blockchain network by sending messages, which are in turn collected into [blocks](https://docs.filecoin.io/reference/general/glossary/#block).
-Then, blocks are collected into [tipsets](https://docs.filecoin.io/reference/general/glossary/#tipset).
-Your Lotus daemon then receives the messages on-chain, enabling you to maintain consensus about the state of the Filecoin Network with all the other participants.
+It communicates with the other nodes on the network by sending messages, which are, in turn, collected into [blocks](https://docs.filecoin.io/reference/general/glossary/#block).
+These blocks are then collected into [tipsets](https://docs.filecoin.io/reference/general/glossary/#tipset).
+Your Lotus daemon receives the messages on-chain, enabling you to maintain consensus about the state of the Filecoin network with all the other participants.

-Due to the growth in the size of the chain since its genesis, it is not advised for storage providers to sync the entire history.
-Instead, use the available [lightweight snapshots](https://lotus.filecoin.io/kb/chain-snapshots/) to import the most recent messages (note, as of April 2022, on mainnet, even the lightweight snapshot is 72Gb).
-One exception in which a provider would need to sync the entire chain would be to run a Blockchain Explorer like [Filfox](https://filfox.info).
+Due to the growth in the size of the chain since its genesis, it is not advised for storage providers to sync the entire history of the network.
+Instead, providers should use the available [lightweight snapshots](https://lotus.filecoin.io/kb/chain-snapshots/) to import the most recent messages.
+One exception in which a provider would need to sync the entire chain would be to run a [blockchain explorer]({{< relref "/networks/mainnet/explorers" >}}).

-The storage volume for the synced chain data should be an SSD at minimum, with NVMe recommended.
-A slow chain sync can lead to all kinds of unwanted effects in your storage provider setup.
-For instance, it can lead to delays in critical messages being sent on-chain from your Lotus miner, resulting in faulting of sectors and slashing of collateral.
+Synced chain data should be stored on an SSD; however, faster NVMe drives are strongly recommended.
+A slow chain sync can lead to delays in critical messages being sent on-chain from your Lotus miner, resulting in the faulting of sectors and the slashing of collateral.

 Another important consideration is the size of the file system and available free space.
-Because the Filecoin chain grows every day<!--TODO NOBLOCK STEF by how much, currently, and how big is it?
-04-02 I have asked around in slack -->, any available space will eventually fill up.
-Solutions like [SplitStore](https://lotus.filecoin.io/lotus/configure/splitstore/) and [compacting](https://lotus.filecoin.io/lotus/manage/chain-management/#compacting-the-chain-data) reduce the storage space used by the chain.
-Compacting involves replacing the built-up chain data with a recent lightweight snapshot.
+Because the Filecoin chain grows every day, any available space will eventually fill up.
+Solutions like [SplitStore](https://lotus.filecoin.io/lotus/configure/splitstore/) and [compacting](https://lotus.filecoin.io/lotus/manage/chain-management/#compacting-the-chain-data) can help to reduce the storage space used by the chain.

 ### Holding wallets

-Another key role of the Lotus Daemon is to host the Filecoin wallets that are required to run a storage provider setup.
-As a storage provider, you will need a minimum of 2 wallets: an _owner wallet_ and a _worker wallet_.
-A 3rd type of wallet, the [_control_ wallet]({{< relref "#control-wallets" >}}), is required to scale your operations in a production environment.
+Another key role of the Lotus daemon is to host the Filecoin wallets that are required to run a storage provider (SP).
+As an SP, you will need a minimum of 2 wallets: an _owner wallet_ and a _worker wallet_.
+A third wallet called the [_control_ wallet]({{< relref "#control-wallets" >}}) is required to scale your operations in a production environment.

-To keep wallets safe, providers should consider physical access, network access, software security and making secure backups.
+To keep wallets safe, providers should consider physical access, network access, software security, and secure backups.
 As with any cryptocurrency wallet, access to the private key means access to your funds.
-Lotus supports [Ledger hardware wallets](https://lotus.filecoin.io/lotus/manage/ledger/), which are recommended for the owner wallet and the terminate wallet.
+Lotus supports [Ledger hardware wallets](https://lotus.filecoin.io/lotus/manage/ledger/), the use of which is recommended.
 The worker and control wallets can not be kept on a hardware device because Lotus requires frequent access to those types of wallets.
-For instance, depending on your setup, Lotus may require access to a worker or control wallet to send WindowsPoST proofs on-chain.
+For instance, Lotus may require access to a worker or control wallet to send {{< tooltip "WindowPoSt" >}} proofs on-chain.

 {{< alert "info" >}}
 For information on how to view wallets and their funds, see [Helpful commands]({{< relref "#view-wallets-and-funds" >}}).
+For information and instructions on integrating your Ledger device with Lotus, see the following video:
 {{< /alert >}}

-For more information and instructions on integrating your Ledger device with Lotus, see the following video:
 {{< youtube "u_S5F6WyBAU" >}}

 #### Control wallets

-_Control wallets_ are required to scale your operations in a production environment.
-In production, just using the general worker wallet increases the risk of message congestion, resulting in delayed message delivery on-chain and potential sector faulting, slashing, or lost block rewards.
-Thus, it is recommended that providers create wallets for each subprocess.
-There are five different types of _control_ wallets that a storage provider can create:
+Control wallets are required to scale your operations in a production environment.
+In production, only using the general worker wallet increases the risk of message congestion, which can result in delayed message delivery on-chain and potential sector faulting, slashing, or lost block rewards.
+It is recommended that providers create wallets for each subprocess.
+There are five different types of control wallets a storage provider can create:

 - PoSt wallet
 - PreCommit wallet